mekkablue/Glyphs-Scripts/README.md

 ## Post Production

 * **Add Empty DSIG (OTVAR):** Run this after you export a Variable Font (TTF) and it will add an empty DSIG table.
 Necessary to pass the MyFonts onboarding of OTVAR TTFs.
+Needs the FontTools module.
+* **Fix GDEF class definition of Legacy Marks (OTVAR):** Fix GDEF definition of spacing, non-combining marks for your most recent OTVAR export(s), will switch to class 1 (‘base glyph’, single character, spacing glyph) if necessary.
+Needs the FontTools module.
 * **Fix Italic PS Names (OTVAR):** Fixes double Italic namings in name table entries in the most recent export of the current font.
 Run this right after a variable font export.
+Needs the FontTools module.
 * **Upgrade STAT Axis Values from Discrete to Ranges (OTVAR):** Turns STAT entries of format 1 (discrete) into format 2 (range) for axes with more than one axis value.
 Run this right after a variable font export.
+Needs the FontTools module.

 ## Smallcaps